bcgov/mines-digital-trust/services/bb-pacman/charts/bpa/README.md

 - If you want to define the seed, you can create the secret <.Release.Name>-acapy {seed: <SEED>}

-- If you need to register your DID manually prior to starting the BPA (required for Sovrin MainNet)?
-TODO:
+- If you need to register your DID manually prior to starting the BPA (required for Sovrin MainNet)

-	(start app targetting a ledger that is free to write to, grab did/verkey and register those same values on the restricted ledger)
+  - start app targetting a ledger that is free to write to, grab did/verkey and register those same values on the restricted ledger
-	(start agent and call the acapy admin api's `wallet/did/public` to get the values, register them, and restart the app.)
+  - start agent and call the acapy admin api's `wallet/did/public` to get the values, register them, and restart the app.

 ## Uninstalling the Chart

-**This also deletes the secret that holds the SEED used to create and register it's DID. if you run uninstall/delete on the helm chart, you will need to either, SAVE the seed in the secret somewhere else to re-use it in the following installation, OR, also delete the PVC**
+**This also deletes the secret that holds the SEED used to create and register it's DID. if you run uninstall/delete on the helm chart, you will need to either, SAVE the seed in the secret somewhere else to re-use it in the following installation, OR, also delete the PVC so both can be recreated.**

 To uninstall/delete the my-release deployment: